 The responsibilities of the Audit Committee include:

-The Committee members are Ann-Christine Sundell (Chairman), Leena Niemistö and Pekka Tennilä.
+As of 20 April 2023 the Committee members are Ann-Christine Sundell (Chairman), Lauri Sipponen and Pekka Tennilä.
 Chairman of the Supervisory Board or, if he/she is prevented from attending the meeting, Deputy Chairman of the Supervisory Board has the right to attend and speak at Committee meetings.

 The Committee is convened by the Chairman as often as needed and it may use the company’s own experts as well as outside experts to the extent it considers necessary.
-The Secretary of the Board of Directors or the Group’s CFO acts as secretary to the Committee.
+The Group’s CFO or a person nominated by the CFO acts as secretary to the Committee.

-In 2021, the Audit Committee convened seven times.
+In 2022, the Audit Committee convene six times.